kissyourmisery/facebook-clone/README.md

 ### Facebook Friend
 1. User is able to add other users as friends
+2. User can see list of own facebook friends
-2. User can see how many facebook friends your friend has
+3. User can see how many facebook friends your friend has

 # Good Luck!